Andy Pask

-Andrew Howard Pask (born 30 August 1955) is an English musician who was a member of the band Landscape.
+Andrew Howard Pask (born 30 August 1955) is an English musician who was a member of the synth-pop band Landscape.
 He co-wrote the theme to the TV show The Bill.

 Early years

 Andy Pask was a pupil at Haileybury College in Hertfordshire, where he played cello in school orchestras and bass guitar in school bands.
 He began his music career as a chorister in the choir of New College, Oxford, studied cello and double bass at the Royal Academy of Music in London and was a member of the National Youth Jazz Orchestra.
 After leaving college, he went on to become a founding member of the band Landscape.

 Landscape

 Landscape was formed in 1974 with Richard James Burgess (vocals, drums), Christopher Heaton (keyboards), Andy Pask (bass), Peter Thoms (trombone, keyboards), and John Walters (keyboards, woodwinds).
 The band built a following through live performances and touring before releasing their debut album Landscape in 1979.
 Their next album in 1981, From the Tea-Rooms of Mars...to the Hell-Holes of Uranus led to the Top Five U.K. hit "Einstein A-Go-Go."
 Their third album in 1982, Manhattan Boogie-Woogie was well received as a dance album.
 After release of this album, Heaton and Thoms left the band and it became the trio Landscape III.
 The trio disbanded in 1984.